trejkev/Kevin---Trejos---Concurrente---2022---I/tareas/tetris_solver_omp/report/README.md

 # Results report

 Here will be listed all the results analysis from the comparison of the different results obtained from serial, concurrent with pthreads, and concurrent with OpenMP solutions.
+The computer used is a Lenovo Ideapad 3 running an AMD Ryzen 7 processor, 8 cores total at 100% availability (no virtual machine).

 ## Errors disclaimer